Jon Ander Serantes: Barakaldo and Athletic

 Born in Barakaldo, Biscay, Basque Country, Serantes graduated from Barakaldo CF's youth system after spells at Santutxu FC and Athletic Bilbao.
 He made his debut as a senior in 2008, while on loan at amateurs SD Deusto.

 Serantes subsequently returned to Barakaldo in June 2009, and spent the following two seasons as a backup to Igor Etxebarrieta.
-On 19 January 2011, he signed a two-year contract with former side Athletic to be made effective in July, being assigned to the reserves.
+On 19 January 2011, he signed a two-year contract with his former club Athletic to be made effective in July, being assigned to the reserves.

 On 24 July 2013, Serantes returned to his hometown club in a season-long loan deal.
 He appeared in all Segunda División B matches during his tenure, and was subsequently released by Athletic on 26 May 2014.

 Lugo

 On 9 July 2014, Serrantes signed for Segunda División's CD Lugo.
 On 1 September, he was loaned to another second-tier team, CD Leganés, for a year.

 Serantes played his first match as a professional on 23 November 2014, starting in a 1–0 away loss against CD Mirandés.